2010 Georgia Tech Yellow Jackets football team: Virginia

-Pregame Line: Virginia +10

 As the Yellow Jackets and Cavaliers met in Atlanta it pitted Al Groh against his former team for the first time.
 Groh was head coach at Virginia since 2000 before taking over as defensive coordinator at Tech.
 Although Virginia was able to move the ball for 376 yards they had no luck slowing down the Jackets who racked up 536 yards.
 Tech opened the scoring with a field goal.
 Then Virginia was able to reach the end zone.
 The rest of the day was all Jackets as they added a field goal and a touchdown before the half.
 Anthony Allen led the Jackets in rushing with 195 yards on 25 carries.
 He was followed by Nesbitt who had 109 yards on 21 carries.
 Vercia was able to amass 239 passing yards while going 18/31, his leading receiver on the day was Snyder with 96 yards.

 Middle Tennessee

-Pregame Line: Middle Tennessee State +18.5

 The Middle Tennessee Blue Raiders of the Sun Belt Conference traveled to Atlanta challenge the Yellow Jackets of Georgia Tech.
 The Jackets' defense were able to force 6 turnovers during the course of the game, 2 fumbles and 4 interceptions.
 The Jackets were also able to spread the ball around the offense with 12 different players carrying the ball.
 With Nesbitt and Allen leading the way.